jtof-dev/ssbmWebsite/README.md

 ## todo

-- [ ] combine button assets to make template button
+- combine button assets to make template button
   - don't forget about the breathing glow effect around the buttons
-- [ ] use css hand as cursor
+- use css hand as cursor
+- migrate to `todo.sr.ht/~andybabcock/site` for todo tracking